-Pace Law Review, edited by students at Pace University School of Law, is devoted to the study and publication of scholarly materials of professional legal interest.
+Pace Law Review, edited by students at Pace Law School, is devoted to the study and publication of scholarly materials of professional legal interest.
 Each issue contains articles by professors, practitioners, and judges, as well as student notes and comments, on specific issues in law, recent decisions, and current legislation.

 Identifying Super-precedents in an Era of Human Rights

 Getting a Second Wind: Reviving Natural Rights Clauses as a Means to Challenge Unjustified Occupational Licensing Regulations